IntelLabs/networkgym/_sources/tutorials/implementing_custom_environment.md

 ## Releasing Your Custom Environment
-After conducting your experiments within your custom environment, please get in touch with us to initiate the process of incorporating the environment into our servers.
+After conducting your experiments within your custom environment, please get in touch with us at [netaigym@gmail.com](mailto:netaigym@gmail.com) to initiate the process of incorporating the environment into our servers.